 The term 'neurodiversity' acknowledges that there are many ways in which people experience life and interact with others.
-It emerged from the early autistic advocacy movement in the 1990s to promote equality for and inclusion of "neurological minorities" [Blume 1998].
+It emerged from the early autistic advocacy movement in the 1990s to promote equality for and inclusion of "neurological minorities".
 The term 'neurodivergence' refers to variations in mental or neurological function from what is considered typical and incorporates autism, ADHD and Tourette's syndrome, with evidence of an overlap with dyslexia and dyspraxia [Koi 2021].
-Research and education into conditions that co-occur with neurodivergence is essential in shaping clinicians' approaches to people who may present with a wide range of symptoms.
-Neurodivergence may influence a person's style of communication, learning, attitudes, and behaviour, and they may experience social isolation and inequity.
 As Stenning and Rosqvist highlighted, 'the focus should be on problems that neurodivergent people have, rather than the problems that they are' [Stenning & Rosqvist 2021].
-A formal diagnosis improves access to social and medical support and helps them and their family understand their challenges and differences.
+A formal diagnosis improves access to support services and helps them and their family better understand themselves and the challenges they face.
+Neurodivergent females are very prone to developing many physical and psychological health issues, and it is important that clinicians learn to recognise and respond to these in a sensitive and timely manner.
+Whilst this article focuses mainly on autism, we highlight some of the conditions associated with ADHD which co-exists with autism among many women and girls.